turris-cz/user-docs/docs/basics/apps/pakon.md

 It collects and stores information about network activity and allows you to view and filter records.

-!!! warning
-    PaKon is not available on Turris Shield.

 ## Details

-PaKon utilizes **[Suricata](https://suricata-ids.org/) – network threat
+PaKon utilizes [Suricata](https://suricata-ids.org/) – IDS/IPS solution.
+Part
-detection engine**.
-As part of Suricata, there is **Intrusion Detection System (IDS)**, which is being used.
-Suricata does the hard work of analyzing raw network traffic and **provides processed information** (about flows, DNS requests and responses, HTTP, TLS details, etc.).
+of Suricata is **Deep Packet Inspection (DPI)**, which is being used.
+Suricata does the heavy lifting of analyzing raw network traffic and provides processed information (about flows, DNS requests and responses, HTTP, TLS details, etc.) to our system.

 !!! warning
-    Suricata could be CPU intensive for analyzing data from traffic.
-    If you have a lot of traffic, it may slow down your internet connection.
-    Usually it affects connection speed above 500 Mbps.
+    Pakon is not available on Turris Shield.
+Depending on your traffic Suricata could be CPU and memory-intensive.
+This might in some rare cases (a lot of short connections and speeds above 500 Mbps) affect the throughput of your device.

-PaKon collects this data from Suricata, puts different pieces of information together and stores them in an SQLite database (located at folder `/srv/pakon`).
+PaKon collects this data from Suricata, puts different pieces of information together, and stores them in an SQLite database (located at folder `/srv/pakon`).
 The primary data contains information about each individual network flow including human-readable names of destination addresses.
 This hostname should correspond to the actual perceived name of that host.
 The name is obtained by